Barelidap/Tass-from-Temu/README.md

 - traffic trends over time

 Only completed visits are stored.
 Active visitors remain in memory until they leave the scene.
+Whenever a completed visit is inserted into the database, the application notifies the connected web dashboard.
+The browser then retrieves the latest aggregated values and updates the displayed statistics automatically.